JohnAugustineMcCain/Trivalent/README.md

 I can't accurately determine if my paper made a difference, or I just started being able to notice connections between other's thinking.

 More recently, I published an earlier form of [this paper](P_vs_NP_Proven_Unprovable.pdf) that I had titled "P ≠ NP: Semantic Context as a Computational Barrier, and I was overjoyed when I saw an announcement on a reddit post about information coming out of some Springer Publishing identifying a "Semantic Barrier" in P vs NP.
 I was pretty devastated when I saw it was a chinese team who came to the exact same conclusion.

-I was pretty irked when I saw that they didn't really prove anything in the papers they mentioned, and it seemed to me like they were just rapidly reframing what they had previously written.
-I don't understand how the academic world operates, but I was relieved to think they couldn't just post-hoc justify older work.
-Also, by that time I had already moved on to bigger things.
+Then, I was pretty irked when I saw that they didn't really prove anything in the papers they mentioned, and it seemed to me like they were just rapidly reframing what they had previously written.
+I don't understand how the academic world operates, but I was relieved to think they couldn't just post-hoc justify previous work.
+Also, by that time, I had already moved on to more important things...

 If you want to just [skip all the reading and just look at the prototype oracle coding](prototype_peace_math_oracle.py), I won't hold it against you.